CottageLabs/FeatureMap/README.md

 1. **Entities**

-An entity is any **thing** which you identify in your source file.
-By placing a name of an entity in a source file anywhere at all (or even in multiple plates), FeatureMapw will regiser that as an entity.
+An entity is any **thing**/**feature**/**behaviour** whatever, that you want to track, which you identify in your source file via annotation.
+By placing a name of an entity in a source file anywhere at all (or even in multiple platcs), FeatureMap will register that as an entity.
 See below for how to identify an entity.

 2. **Entity Names**